michojekunle/nft-gated-event-mgmt-system/README.md

 ## Deployment

-You can deploy the contracts to the lisk-spolia testnet.
+You can deploy the contracts to the lisk-sepolia testnet.

 ### Prerequisites